hechenghai/Adversarial_Machine_Learning_Tensorflow/README.md

 ```
 ## Demo
 The jupyter notbook `demo.ipynb` serves both as a tutorial on how to use the `adverarial_ml` package and adversarial
-machine learning in general.
+training in practice on MNIST.
 The demo evaluates different models (fully connected neural networks, convolution
 neural networks) with and without adversarial training on the adversarial attacks listed below.
-The dataset used in the
-experiments is `MNIST`.
-After the demo you should be able to see which adversarial attacks are the hardest to defend
-against, which type of adversarial examples is most effective for adversarial training and how the adversarial attacks
+After the demo you should be able to see which adversarial attacks are the hardest to defend against, which type of adversarial examples is most effective to train on in terms of defense and how the adversarial attacks
 differ in computational cost.
-Even though the demo works with the MNIST dataset,
+Even though the demo uses the MNIST dataset,
 you should be able to use the `adversarial_ml` package for images with arbitrary channel dimension.

 ## List of attacks that were implemented